This transcript is still being processed for Smart Transcript. To see an example of this new feature, click here.

 You say, "Wait a minute, aren't there signs that have to happen?
 You know, isn't there a lot of stuff laid out in the book of Daniel?"
 Yeah.
 "And Ezekiel?"
 Yeah.
 "And Isaiah?"
 That's exactly right.
 "And aren't there things in the minor prophets?"
 Sure.
 "And isn't there a lot in the Olivet Discourse that Jesus preached and the gospels?
-And aren't there some things that, you know, laid out chronologically in the book of Revelation, like seals that are broken and trumpets that are blown, and then bowls that are poured out?
-Isn't there a sequence of things like that?"
+And aren't there some things, you know, laid out chronologically in the book of Revelation, like seals that are broken and trumpets that are blown, and then bowls that are poured out?
+And isn't there a sequence of things like that?"
 Yeah, absolutely.
 "Aren't there birth pangs and signs as Jesus said?"
 Yeah, sure.
 But still the day and the hour no one knows.
-And even more importantly, even though we know, there's a period of seven years called the Tribulation.
-There's a half of that period, twelve hundred and sixty days, 42 months, the Bible says, three and a half years called The Great Tribulation.
+And even more importantly, even though we know there's a period of seven years called the tribulation.
+There's a half of that period, 1,260 days, forty-two months, the Bible says, three and a half years called the Great Tribulation.
 We know that.
 There's even some days laid out in Daniel for the burial of the dead that are destroyed in the return of Christ in Revelation 19.
-There's a thousand-year Kingdom, we know some of those things, we know the chronological sequence that unfolds in Revelation.
+There's a 1,000-year kingdom.
+We know some of those things.
+We know the chronological sequence that unfolds in Revelation.
 We still don't know when it starts.
 We know there are events within that great, great event of the Second Coming which has many aspects.
-But we know the Second Coming begins with one monumental event, the Rapture of the church.
+But we know the Second Coming begins with one monumental event, the rapture of the church.
 That event is secret and mysterious and no sign precedes it, just the trump and the voice of the archangel and we're gone.
-And then the judgment hits, climaxed, of course, with the return of Jesus Christ with His saints to establish His glorious Kingdom and destroy all the ungodly that are left after the horrors of the Tribulation have already destroyed a third of the earth and a fourth of the earth, and more.
+And then the judgment hits, climaxed, of course, with the return of Jesus Christ with His saints to establish His glorious kingdom and destroy all the ungodly that are left after the horrors of the tribulation have already destroyed a third of the earth and a fourth of the earth, and more.
 We don't know the day or the hour.

 It could be what...I guess the figure of speech is called a synecdoche.
-A synecdoche is a figure of speech in which part of something is used to speak of the whole so that day or hour really speaks of the whole of the events that accompany the Second Coming, starting with the Rapture of the church.
+A synecdoche is a figure of speech in which part of something is used to speak of the whole so that day or hour really speaks of the whole of the events that accompany the Second Coming, starting with the rapture of the church.
 We don't know when it begins.
-And even once it gets going we don't know day and hour in which Jesus comes, but we certainly don't know when it's launched with the Rapture.
-That's why the church has always lived with the idea that His coming is imminent...imminent.
+And even once it gets going we don't know day and hour in which Jesus comes, but we certainly don't know when it's launched with the rapture.
+That's why the church has always lived with the idea that His coming is imminent, imminent.
 He's gone to prepare a place for us and He's going to come and take us to be with Himself.
-In a moment, in the twinkling of an eye we're going to be changed and taken into heaven.
-"The dead in Christ are going to rise first and we who are alive and remain are caught up," that starts the whole sequence of events around the Second Coming.
+In a moment, in the twinkling of an eye we're going to be changed and taken to heaven.
+"The dead in Christ are going to rise first and we who are alive and remain are caught up."
+That starts the whole sequence of events around the Second Coming.
 And the church has always considered that to be imminent.

 I mean, that is the testimony of the writers of Scripture.
-If you read, for example, the Apostle Paul writing to Titus, he says this, "We're looking for the blessed hope and the appearing of the glory of our great God and Savior, Christ Jesus."
+If you read, for example, the apostle Paul writing to Titus, he says this, "We're looking for the blessed hope and the appearing of the glory of our great God and Savior, Christ Jesus."
 We're looking for it.
 We're looking for it.
-And when Paul wrote about the Rapture, he talked about it using "we," thinking, of course, there was every reason to believe it could happen in his lifetime.
-When James talked about the future, he talked about it as if it could happen at any time, James 5:7, "Be patient therefore, brethren, to the coming of the Lord."
-Be patient, strengthen your hearts, the coming of the Lord is at hand.
+And then when Paul wrote about the rapture, he talked about it using "we," thinking, of course, there was every reason to believe it could happen in his lifetime.
+When James talked about the future, he talked about it as if it could happen at any time.
+James 5:7, "Be patient therefore, brethren, to the coming of the Lord."
+Be patient, strengthen your hearts.
+The coming of the Lord is at hand.
 When Peter wrote about it in 1 Peter chapter 4...that was James 5:7 to 9...1 Peter chapter 4 verse 7, "The end of all things is at hand," it's imminent, it's near.
 "Be of sound judgment."
-When John wrote about it, 1 John chapter 2 verse 18, "Children, it is the last hour."
-Verse 28, "Now, little children, abide in Him so that when He appears we may have confidence and not shrink away from Him in shame at His coming."
-He could come at any moment, at any moment.
+When John wrote about it...1 John chapter 2 verse 18: "Children, it is the last hour."
+Verse 28: "Now, little children, abide in Him so that when He appears we may have confidence and not shrink away from Him in shame at His coming."
+He could come at any moment, any moment.
 They all lived in light of that.
-Even the book of Revelation opens up, "The Revelation of Jesus Christ which God gave to him to show to His bondservants the things which must shortly take place."
+Even the book of Revelation opens up: "The Revelation of Jesus Christ which God gave to Him to show to His bondservants the things which must shortly take place."
 And Hebrews 10 says, "We ought to stimulate one another to love and good works, and all the more as you see the day approaching."

 Let me help you with that.
-Turn to 2 Peter chapter 3...2 Peter chapter 3, "Now..." or we'll go over to verse 3, "Knowing this, first of all," Peter says, "that in the last days," we could say preterists could come with their preterism saying where's the promise of His coming?"
+Turn to 2 Peter chapter 3, 2 Peter chapter 3, "Now..." we'll go over to verse 3, "Knowing this, first of all," Peter says, "that in the last days," we could say preterists will come with their preterism saying, where's the promise of His coming?
 There are always going to be scoffers who say, "Look, He's not coming.
-Come on, you guys have been waiting and waiting two thousand years, He's not coming."
+Come on, you guys have been waiting and waiting 2,000 years.
+He's not coming."
 Jesus had a nice notion, a nice idea but obviously was misguided.
-"Everything goes on as it always has, ever since the fathers fell asleep, everything continues as it was from the beginning."
-The theory of uniformity, everything is exactly the same, it just goes on exactly the same.
+"Everything goes on as it always has,” verse 4, “ever since the Fathers fell asleep, everything continues as it was from the beginning."
+The theory of uniformity, everything is exactly the same; it just goes on exactly the same.
 Everything is uniform, etc., etc., etc.

-Well, you say, "But...but He said He's coming and it's two thousand years."
+Well, you say, "But...but He said He's coming and it's 2,000 years."
 Verse 8, here's the key.
-"Do not let this one fact escape your notice, beloved, that with the Lord one day is as...what?...a thousand years, and a thousand years as one day."
+"Do not let this one fact escape your notice, beloved, that with the Lord one day is as (what?) a thousand years, and a thousand years as one day."
 You're talking about the eternal God who is beyond time.
 You say, "But still, what's He waiting for?"
-You know, we want to crawl under the altar with the saints in Revelation, "How long, O Lord, how long...how long?
-When You going to come?
+You know, we want to crawl under the altar with the saints in Revelation, "How long, oh Lord, how long, how long?
+When are You going to come?
 When are You going to glorify Yourself?
-When You going to judge the ungodly?
+When are You going to judge the ungodly?
 When are You going to vindicate Your name and manifest the glory of Your people?
 How long?
 What's He waiting for?"

 Verse 9 tells you what He's waiting for.
 "The Lord is not slow about His promise as some count slowness."
-Some people accuse God of not...just not getting around to it, maybe, "But is patient toward you."
+Some people accuse God of not...just not getting around to it, maybe, "but is patient toward you."
 You?
 Who are you?
 The ones He's writing to.
 Who are they?
 Verse 1 chapter 1, "Those who have received a faith of the same kind as ours by the righteousness of our God and Savior Jesus Christ."
 You believers, what is God waiting for?
 Listen to me, He's waiting for you because He does not wish that any of His own who have been chosen perish, but that all come to repentance, and God cannot come, He cannot return, Jesus can't return until all the elect are redeemed.
 That's what He's waiting for.
-The reason for His delay is not that He's negligent, it's not that He's careless, it's not that He's doing other things.
+The reason for His delay is not that He's negligent.
+It's not that He's careless.
+It's not that He's doing other things.
 He'll come when His bride for His Son is complete.
 He'll come when redemption is over.
-The fact that two thousand years have elapsed is utterly irrelevant to the doctrine of eminence, still imminent.
+The fact that 2,000 years have elapsed is utterly irrelevant to the doctrine of imminence.
+It’s still imminent.
 I don't know when He's coming, but I'll tell you this, it's sooner than it's ever been.
-A certain event, an uncertain times.
+A certain event, an uncertain time.

 Father, now we do commit the truth to You and our own lives as well.
 May You work a work in all our hearts and may we live in joyous anticipation of the return of Christ, knowing that he that has this hope in Him purifies himself even as He is pure.
 And to that end we pray, for Your glory, in Christ's name.